Coburg North

 Coburg North's population is slightly younger than the national pattern

-The median age in Coburg North is close to Greater Melbourne's average of 37 years and equivalent to Australia's median age of 38 years.
+The median age in Coburg North is 38 years, close to Greater Melbourne's average of 37 and equivalent to Australia's median of 38.
 Compared to Greater Melbourne, Coburg North has a higher proportion of residents aged 35-44 (17.9%) but fewer residents aged 65-74 (5.9%).
-From the 2021 Census to present, the population aged 55-64 grew from 9.6% to 10.5%, while those aged 85 and above declined from 4.0% to 3.0%.
-By 2041, Coburg North's age composition is expected to shift notably.
-The 45-54 age group is projected to grow by 67%, increasing from 1,225 to 2,048 people.
+Between the 2021 Census and now, the population aged 55-64 has increased from 9.6% to 10.5%, while the population aged 85+ has decreased from 4.0% to 3.0%.
+By 2041, Coburg North's age composition is expected to change significantly.
+Notably, the 45-54 age group is projected to grow by 67%, reaching 2,048 people from the current 1,224.

 Frequently Asked Questions - Age